Celebrate Martin Luther King, Jr. Day with Black History, Heritage & Culture in Anne Arundel County

-On August 28, 1963, 500 residents of Annapolis and Anne Arundel County boarded buses to attend the March on Washington for Jobs and Freedom.
+On August 28, 1963, 500 Annapolis and Anne Arundel County residents boarded buses to attend the March on Washington for Jobs and Freedom.
 Little did they know they were about to join 250,000 others that day in DC in what would become one of the major turning points of the Civil Rights movement.

-At the march, was local Annapolis resident Marc Apter.
-His father, David Apter, quit his job in Public Relations in Washington, DC to handle the PR for the march.
-A teenager at the time, Marc's father tasked him with running speeches up and down the steps of the Lincoln Memorial to the podium and he was there for Dr. King's famous speech.
+At the march was local Annapolis resident Marc Apter.
+His father, David Apter, quit his job in Public Relations in Washington, DC, to handle the PR for the march.
+A teenager at the time, Marc's father tasked him with running speeches up and down the steps of the Lincoln Memorial to the podium, and he was there for Dr. King's famous speech.